 This savory one-skillet lemon chicken piccata is made all in one skillet and couldn’t be easier!
 Perfect for weeknights and the leftovers save well for lunch the next day.
 It’s gluten free, paleo, low carb and keto.

-I have a one-skillet chicken marsala, tuscan chicken, lemon chicken, pesto chicken, and others that I can’t think of off the top of my head right now.
+I have a one-skillet chicken marsala, tuscan chicken, lemon chicken, pesto chicken, Greek Chicken and veggies, and chicken cacciatore.

 It’s definitely time for something new – and this lemon chicken piccata is the perfect twist on your one-skillet chicken dinner.